jkstill/oracle-demos/pipelined/README.md

 pipeline functions
 ==================

-I always forget how to to this.
+I always forget how to do this.

 Here is at least 1 example of using a pipeline function to return rows from a table.